Mr-cool08/tolka/README.md

 # 3. Usage

-Home page: The home page displays general information about the translation service.
+Home page: The home page offers options to create an account, log in, or proceed directly to booking without an account.
-This is not a part of the application.

 Submit Translation Job:

-1. Fill out the required information in the form, including name, email, preferred language, start time, end time, and phone number.
+1. If logged in, your saved contact details are reused.
+Otherwise fill out the required information in the form, including name, email, preferred language, start time, end time, and phone number.
 2. Click "Submit" to proceed to the billing information form.

 Billing Information Form: